 The ACMD partners have formally indicated their intention to provide one-third ($60 million) of this funding and in 2014, the State government committed to a $60 million contribution.
 The remaining $60 million will be sought from a combination of other sources.

 This is our opportunity to drive medical innovation and position Victoria as a global leader in the fast growth industry of biomedical engineering.

 Internationally significant medical research developments within Victoria involving the ACMD partners have included bringing together medicine, medical research, bioengineering and engineering to develop the cochlear implant and the bionic eye.
 While in the past these developments have been based on ad hoc arrangements and relationships, they are examples of the significant benefits that a cross-disciplinary approach can achieve.

 The ACMD aims to alleviate the effects of chronic disease and provide Australians with an improved quality of life through the development of clinical bionic devices.
-By impacting on chronic disease, it is anticipated that the working life of someone suffering from a chronic disease such as diabetes could be extended by at least five years.
-The number of clinical bionic devices developed and implemented will be greatly enhanced hrough this initiative, providing Victorians with a better quality of life.
+In some instances, it is anticipated that the working life of someone suffering from a chronic disease such as diabetes, could be extended by at least five years.
+The number of clinical bionic devices developed and implemented will be greatly enhanced through ACMD initiatives, providing Victorians with a better quality of life.